ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     :arg int toPage: Last page number in *docsrc* to copy.
 Defaults to last page.

-    :arg int startAt: First copied page, will become page number *start_at* in the target.
+    :arg int startAt: First copied page, will become page number *startAt* in the target.
 Default -1 appends the page range to the end.
 If zero, the page range will be inserted before current first page.

     :arg int rotate: All copied pages will be rotated by the provided value (degrees, integer multiple of 90).